openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 To delete a file, first click on the corresponding checkboxes of the files that you wish to delete, then click on the Actions button, and then select Delete.
-To deleteall files, select the very first checkbox, then select the Action button and then select Delete.
+To delete all files, select the very first checkbox, then select the Action button and then select Delete.